 Fund charges and further costs may vary in future and they may be higher than they are now.
-We'll write to you if an AMC goes up for a fund you are invested in, unless the change in the AMC we quote is part of the expected function of that fund (for example our With-Profits Fund - see your Key Features Document for more information).
+We'll write to you if an AMC goes up for a fund you're invested in.
 As it's normal for further costs to vary over time we won't contact you when they change.
 If fund charges and further costs exceed the return earned, the fund will go down in value.

-The further costs listed in this guide are indicative, based on the current levels of costs, and are correct as at 20 January 2025.
+The further costs listed in this guide are indicative, based on the current levels of costs, and are correct as at 20 January 2025, unless another date is shown.